skypjack/entt/docs/meta.md

 It can be constructed or assigned by copy and move and it takes the burden of destroying the contained object when required.<br/>
-A meta any object has a `type` member function that returns a pointer to the meta type of the contained value, if any.
+A meta any object has a `type` member function that returns the meta type of the contained value, if any.
 The member functions `can_cast` and `can_convert` are used to know if the underlying object has a given type as a base or if it can be converted implicitly to it.
 Similarly, `cast` and `convert` do what they promise and return the expected value.

 # Enjoy the runtime